Mike Carlton: Talk show host

 A highly popular feature of Carlton's long-running radio program (and indeed his previous radio career before he joined 2UE), was the weekly political satire segment, Friday News Review.
 The segment was well known for its fast-paced sketches, topical skewering of high-profile politicians, celebrities and sportspeople across the nation and around the world, and its extremely accurate voice-impersonations of the leading characters.
 Most of the characters in the segment not portrayed by Carlton were portrayed by Australian actor and television personality Josh Zepps.
 Friday News Review was one of the last political satire programs on mainstream commercial media in Australia.

 On 18 September 2009, Carlton retired from his long-running 2UE Breakfast show after over 26 years on Australian morning radio citing an unwillingness to continue with early morning hours and a desire to spend more time with his family and newborn son.

 Newspaper columnist

 Carlton was a columnist for The Sydney Morning Herald, initially being sacked from the position on 29 August 2008, for refusing to write his column during a strike by journalists at Fairfax Media.
 After a lengthy campaign by Herald readers and the appointment of a new editor he was invited to rejoin the newspaper in 2009.
-He resigned from the paper when disciplinary action was taken against him by the Sydney Morning Herald for using offensive language in several responses to emails received from readers after criticism in his column of Israel's 2014 Gaza offensive.
+The Sydney Morning Herald published an article by Carlton entitled "Israel’s rank and rotten fruit is being called fascism" in July 2014.
+The article was critical of Israel's actions during its 2014 Gaza offensive.
+Carlton responded to criticism of the article in a way which he later described as "probably foolish".
+He resigned from the paper when he was told he would be suspended from the paper for four to six weeks while further action was being considered.
+Carlton said he believed the paper "buckled" to pressure from pro-Israel campaigners and from News Corporation newspapers, which, he said hated him "for all the usual reasons".